skovy/skovy.dev/content/blog/controlling-components-rendered-element-with-as-prop/index.md

 As you can see with only this one example, it's hard to expand any of these patterns more generally.
-This is where the `as` prop pattern can help solve all of these issues, and provide a general solution for most components.
+This is where the `as` prop pattern can help solve these issues, and provide a general solution for most components.

-Continuing with this Button example, how would this look using the `as` prop?
+Continuing with this `Button` example, how would this look using the `as` prop?

 ```typescript
 interface ButtonProps {